-I’ve been feeling a bit like a crazy sheep lady the last couple of weeks!
-This is due to the massive pile of washed fleece drying on the big chair in the lounge at the moment, accompanied by various bags of wool at different stages of the carding process.
+I’ve been surrounded by wooly clouds the last couple of weeks!
+Along with the yarn stash, there is now a massive pile of washed fleece drying on the big chair in the lounge at the moment, accompanied by various bags of wool at different stages of the carding process.
 I’m talking of course about the magic of turning straw into gold, or in this case, a bag of strongly smelling, pooey and greasy raw wool locks into beautiful handspun yarn.

 You might be thinking that the process of washing wool is really complicated and technical or lots of hard work.
 I certainly did.
 I was convinced I’d be rubbish at it.
 But it’s actually dead easy, satisfying and enjoyable.
 I found working with the wool and water and carding therapeutic.
 I like doing little bits of mindless carding when I’m watching TV, or feeling down, or just in spare moments- and seeing the fluffy carded wool clouds blooming in the bag at my feet is very satisfying.